HTTY Specification

 Receiver Requirements

-- Reconstruct the original ordered HTTP/2 byte stream for each transport direction.
+- Reconstruct the original HTTP/2 byte stream for each direction without assigning extra meaning to write boundaries.

 Receivers SHOULD:

-- Bound chunk size and total buffered data to avoid unbounded memory growth.
+- bound buffered data to avoid unbounded memory growth,

 Error Handling